DHersh3094/USGS-LiDAR-CLI-Tool/README.md

 - Dry-run mode to check for available data without downloading
 - Efficient handling of data from multiple sources

+## Coverage
+- Coverage is based on the USGS public lidar boundaries at: https://raw.githubusercontent.com/hobu/usgs-lidar/master/boundaries/resources.geojson
+- Some areas have no coverage.
+See `usgs_lidar_boundaries.gpkg`

 ## Installation

 ### Prerequisites